St3451/readthedocs_tmp/README.rst

 https://docs.readthedocs.io/en/stable/tutorial/

-The above command build the datasets for the human proteome with default configuration.
-However, there are a number of parameters and options that can be added:

 -o, --output_dir <path>   Build folder where to save the files.
 Default: ``datasets``

 -s, --organism <str>   Organism name (``human`` or ``mouse``).
 Default: ``human``